nickmuse/legion/rulebook.md

 When a defensive player passes the line of scrimmage cone, the QB may scramble.

-Defenders may cross the line prior to the end of count if the ball leaves the QB's hands (Hand-off, Pass, Fumble etc.)
+Defenders may cross the line prior to the end of count if the ball leaves the QB's hands (Hand-off, Pass, Fumble etc.).

 If a defensive player rushes before the count, it will result in an offsides penalty.
 They must then retreat behind the line of scrimmage cone (regaining a legal guarding position) and wait for the count.
 QB gets a “Free play” and may scramble as soon as defender passes cone at any point.
 5 yard penalty applied.